Xeway/ERC/README.md

 **Type: `uint256`**

 Strike price.
-The option buyer may be (depending on the contract implementation) able to exercise only fraction of the options and the paid strike price must be adjusted by the contract to reflect it.
+The option buyer MAY be able to exercise only fraction of the issuance and the paid strike price must be adjusted by the contract to reflect it.

-Note that `strike` is set for exercising the total `amount` of options.
+Note that `strike` is set for exercising the total `amount` of the issuance.

 > Be aware of token decimals!